bitcoincashorg/bitcoincash.org/spec/docs2/network.md

 | getData 			| tx, block, merkeblock, notfound

-Many of the data messages use inventories as unique identifiers for transactions and blocks.
-Inventories have a simple 36-byte structure:
+Many of the data messages use unique identifiers for transactions and blocks.
+Such identifiers have a simple 36-byte structure:

 | Bytes | Name            | Data Type | Description
 |-------|-----------------|-----------|-------------